slackhideo/primal-shallow-water/README.md

 You should be presented with the following unsolved conflicts:

-* `scripts/game/components/inventoryComponent.ws`: Choose the version from
+* `game/components/inventoryComponent.ws`: Choose the version from
   `modPrimalShallowWater`.
 It will be in the C panel, probably.
-* `scripts/game/player/playerInput.ws`: Idem.
+* `game/player/playerInput.ws`: Idem.
-* `scripts/local/PNAnimations.ws`: From Script Merger's menus, select **Merge** -> **Choose B for All Unsolved Conflicts**, assuming `modPrimalShallowWater` is being displayed in the B panel.
-If not, replace "B" with the appropriate letter.
+* `local/PNAnimations.ws`: From Script Merger's menus, select **Merge** -> **Choose B for All Unsolved Conflicts**, assuming `modPrimalShallowWater` is being displayed in the B panel.
+If not, replace "B" with the appropriate letter[^1].
-* `scripts/local/PNData.ws`: Idem.
+* `local/PNData.ws`: Idem.
-* `scripts/local/PNFood.ws`: Idem.
+* `local/PNFood.ws`: Idem.
-* `scripts/local/PNThirst.ws`: Idem.
+* `local/PNThirst.ws`: Idem.

+[^1]: This instruction assumes that you have unmodified Primal Needs' scripts.
+If you have a mod that changed them or you have made some change yourself, then you should go through each conflict, solving them one by one lest you break the relevant mods.

+I made a [video-tutorial on how to merge the mod files](https://youtu.be/S6ifNODUXo4).
+You can watch it by clicking on the link.

 ## Uninstallation

-If you installed manually, remove the `modPrimalShallowWater` folder from your `mods` folder and remove the `dlcprimalshallowwater` folder from your `dlc` folder.
+If you installed manually, remove the `modPrimalShallowWater` folder from your `mods` folder and remove the `dlcPrimalShallowWater` folder from your `dlc` folder.
 Then, run Script Merger to update your merged files.

 If you installed with The Witcher 3 Mod Manager, use it to remove the mod and